mattlangford/iterate/README.md

 ## Notes
  - The header `iterate.hh` includes all functionality
- - Generally functions and be composed: `it::enumerate(it::zip(a, b))`, for example.
+ - Generally functions and be composed, for example: `it::enumerate(it::zip(a, b))`
- - Currently this only supports C++17 and up.
+ - Currently this only supports C++17 and up
- - I'm using bazel for this but since it's header only, including `iterate.hh` is all that's needed.
+ - I'm using bazel for this, but since it's header only including `iterate.hh` should be all that's needed